lukeprofits/Monero_Payment_Request_Standard/README.md

 The `schedule` field defines the frequency of payments for recurring payments using a cron-style syntax.
 Minute (\*, 0-59) Hour (\*, 0-23) Day Of Month (\*, 1-31) Month (\*, 1-12) Day of Week (\*, 0-7).
 https://man7.org/linux/man-pages/man5/crontab.5.html Being the main reference for what should be supported.
+With the added symbol of `L` for the Day of Month entry to represent the last day of the month.

 - **Data Type**: String
 - **Examples**: